-- □1.When calculating the total rated thermal input, the rules set out in the second and third introductory paragraphs to Annex I shall be applied. □ - □[...]
-C. □2.
-C Where the waste gases of two or more separate combustion plants are discharged through a common stack, the combination formed by such plants shall be considered as a single combustion plant and their capacities added.
+○ 1.
+Where the waste gases of two or more separate combustion plants are discharged through a common stack, the combination formed by such plants shall be considered as a single combustion plant and their capacities added for the purpose of calculating the total rated thermal input.

 ♦ 2001/80/EC Art.
-2(7) (adapted) ♦ Council
+2(7) (adapted) ○ Council

-D[...]
-C D3.
-C Where two or more separate ⊠ combustion plants which have been granted a permit or have submitted a complete application after the date referred to in Article 72(2) ⊠ new plants are installed in such a way that, taking technical and economic factors into account, their waste gases could, in the judgement of the competent authorities, D in the judgement of the competent authority, C be discharged through a common stack, the combination formed by such plants shall be regarded ⊠ considered ⊠ as a single ⊠ combustion plant ⊠ unit ⊠ and their capacities added. ⊠
+\bigcirc [...] \bigcirc \bigcirc 2. \bigcirc .
+Where two or more separate \boxtimes combustion plants which have been granted a permit \bigcirc for the first time \bigcirc or have submitted a complete application \bigcirc [...] \bigcirc \bigcirc for such a permit on or after 1 July 1987 \bigcirc (2) \boxtimes new plants are installed in such a way that, taking technical and economic factors into account, their waste gases could, in the judgement of the competent authorities, \bigcirc in the judgement of the competent authority, \bigcirc be discharged through a common stack, the combination formed by such plants shall be regarded \boxtimes considered \boxtimes as a single \boxtimes combustion plant \boxtimes unit \boxtimes and their capacities added \bigcirc for the purpose of calculating the total rated thermal input. \bigcirc . \boxtimes